 Aftermath of Retrenchment

 Although it was really unfortunate for those who were affected (at least they were compensated well), a topic that is seldom discussed is what happens the lucky/unlucky ones who remained?
 Is it truly a good thing like what my director explained to me?
-So, in this post/rant, I want to share about my experience.
+So, in this post/rant, I want to share about my experience and thoughts.

 Why do companies retrench employees?